lpiccinelli-eth/Velodepth/README.md

 ## Model

-The available model is the propagatoin of [UniK3D](https://github.com/lpiccinelli-eth/UniK3D), i.e. the base keyframe monodepth model.
+The available model is the propagation of [UniK3D](https://github.com/lpiccinelli-eth/UniK3D), i.e. the base keyframe monodepth model.

 Please visit [Hugging Face](https://huggingface.co/lpiccinelli) or click on the links above to access the repo models with weights.
 You can load VeloDepth as the following: